ChannelizeIO/Channelize-iOS-Chat-SDK-Sample/README.md

 The Channelize SDK can be installed using the following method	The Channelize SDK can be installed using the following method

-Firstly, you will need to register on Channelize: https://channelize.io/pricing	Firstly, you will need to register on Channelize: https://channelize.io/pricing
+Firstly, you will need to register on Channelize: https://channelize.io/pricing

  After the successful payment at https://channelize.io/pricing you'll get the zip file file that will contains the all messaging and other feature of channelize.io.